A Multiplicative Ergodic Theorem for Discontinuous Random Dynamical Systems and Applications: Abstract

 \section{Abstract}

-Motivated by studying stochastic systems with non-Gaussian L\'evy noise, spectral properties for linear discontinuous cocycles are considered.
+Motivated by studying stochastic systems with non-Gaussian L\'evy noise, spectral properties for a type of linear cocycles are considered.
 These linear cocycles have countable jump discontinuities in time.
 A multiplicative ergodic theorem is proved for such linear cocycles.
-Then, the result is illustrated for a linear stochastic system with general L\'evy motions.
-Finally, Lyapunov exponents are considered for linear stochastic differential equations with $\alpha$-stable L\'evy motions.
+Then, the result is illustrated for two linear stochastic systems with general L\'evy motions.

 \rm